BjornDCode/storefront-docs/shopify.md

 <a name="shopify"></a>
 ## Shopify
 Storefront uses [Shopify](https://www.shopify.com/) as a backend.
 It's a great tool to run and manage your webshop.
 It's not absolutely required that you know a lot about Shopify in order to start building a Storefront project.
-But there a few basics that you should be aware of.
+But there are a few basics that you should be aware of.

 If you are new to Shopify I recommend taking a look at the [terminology](/docs/{{version}}/terminology) page to learn the basics of Shopify.